Features

 Ctrl+S

-synchronizes all worktree sessions in the active project with their upstream default
+synchronizes all worktree sessions with their upstream default branch.

 - Sessions are grouped by repository to avoid git lock contention.
 Different repos sync in parallel.